 Moving a very large WordPress site comes with special challenges not found with small and ‘standard’ sized sites.
 Shared hosts, especially cheaper budget hosts, can be tightly limited in both CPU and I/O.

-What follows is a step-by-step procedure for moving a very large site using Duplicator Pro.
+What follows are a couple of options for moving a very large site using Duplicator Pro.
 It is not a comprehensive explanation about how to move a site, but rather a complement to the main article on moving a WordPress site, How To Easily Move A WordPress Site so be sure to read that as well.

-The key to moving a very large site is to filter files from inclusion in the package which can later be transported after installation.
+The key to moving a very large site while building a Zip archive is to filter files from inclusion in the package which can later be transported after installation.
 The following steps describe exactly how to do this.

 Step 1.
 Set Up A Directory Filter